SDPTeam15/PolyEvents/summaries/sprint9.md

 Next week, I will work on the ability for the Activity provider to propose event creation and modification to the admin.

 ## Florian
+This week, I added the functionnality for an admin to accept or refuse a material request from an activity provider, and also to an activity provider to modify a pending item request.

+My time estimates were great.

+Next week, I will work on staff item deliveries, by adding the abitily to take item requests tasks and confirm the delivery.

 ## Mathieu